 A kilojoule (kJ) is simply a measure of energy.
-In order for our bodies to function, we need energy to fuel them.
+For our bodies to function, we need energy to fuel them.
 Under Australian food laws, it is a requirement to display energy as kilojoules to describe the amount of energy found in a serve of food.
 Another term you might have heard of for energy is calories.
-Calories is an American measure and will often be found on American packaged goods.
-These terms are used interchangeably to talk about energy, however it is important to know that 1 Cal = 4.18 kJ.
+Calories are an American measure and will often be seen on American packaged goods.
+These terms are used interchangeably to talk about energy.
+However, it is important to know that 1 Cal = 4.2 kJ.

 How many kilojoules does a person need?

 The average daily kilojoule (energy) requirement for an adult is approximately 8700kJ or 2000Cal.
 A person’s daily energy requirements differ based on their gender, how much exercise they do, their height and weight, and whether or not they suffer from particular illnesses or disorder.
-While the average healthy Australian adult requires about 8700kJ/day this may differ for you and will definitely differ for your child.
+While the average healthy Australian adult requires about 8700kJ/day, this may differ for you and will undoubtedly differ for your child.

-To help calculate your personal energy requirements visit the 8700 campaign page:
+To help calculate your energy requirements visit the 8700 campaign page:

 What is excess energy?